✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Action 9: Send THIS Email to Clients Whose Roadmap This Just Changed #

 Google I/O 2026 just changed what's possible for client projects — faster agents, cheaper inference, one-click deploys, agent-native web.
-Your clients need to know what's now available that wasn't last week.
-Here's copy-pasteable templates for two client archetypes.
+My clients need to know what's now available that wasn't last week.
+Here are copy-pasteable templates I use for two client archetypes.

 Template A: Web Design + Development Client #